 The studios at OCAC include Book and Print, Ceramics, Drawing and Painting, Digital Fabrication Lab, Fibers, Metals, Photography and Wood.
 MORE >

-Course Requirements for Bachelor of Fine Arts in Craft
+Course Requirements for Bachelor of Fine Arts

 The College accepts up to 60 semester credits transferred from other post-secondary institutions toward the completion of the BFA degree.
 Credit transfer is by review.